stevenalexander/node-tsoa-example-api/README.md

 This repo is part of a collection of three repos that make up the entire example solution, [web](https://github.com/stevenalexander/node-tsoa-example-web), [api](https://github.com/stevenalexander/node-tsoa-example-api) and [models](https://github.com/stevenalexander/node-tsoa-example-models).

 Uses [TSOA](https://github.com/lukeautry/tsoa) to generate routes and swagger documentation based on decorated controllers and models.
 Provides a well structured Node API with type checked models and business logic with documentation aiding external parties to consume it.
+Services required by the controllers are injected into them using Dependency Injection via [Inversify](https://www.npmjs.com/package/inversify).

 ![swagger](https://raw.githubusercontent.com/stevenalexander/node-tsoa-example/master/images/swagger.png "swagger doc")